 Choose the Right pH Value

-The pH is a measure of how acidic or alkaline the soil may be.
-It scale runs from zero to fourteen, with seven considered neutral.
+The pH is a measure of how acidic or alkaline the soil is.
+Its scale runs from zero to fourteen, with seven considered a neutral pH level.

 The pH of the soil you choose affects nutrient solubility.
 Soils with a higher level of organic matter do usually contain nutrients that are soluble between 5.0 to 6.5 pH levels.